- What are the requirements for naturalization?

 Q: What can I do if my application is denied?

-Q: Can I reapply for naturalization my application is denied?
+Q: Can I reapply for if USCIS denies my application?

 Q: What do I do if I have lost my Certificate of Naturalization?
 What do I use as proof of citizenship if I do not have my certificate?

-A: You may get a new Certificate of Naturalization by submitting an "Application for Replacement Naturalization/Citizenship Document" (Form N-565) to the USCIS (formerly the INS).
-You may obtain an N-565 by calling the USCIS Forms Line (1-800-870-3676).
+A: You may get a new Certificate of Naturalization by submitting an "Application for Replacement Naturalization/Citizenship Document" (Form N-565) to the USCIS.
 Submit this form with the fee to your local USCIS office.
 It may take up to 1 year for you to receive a new certificate.
-If you have one, you may use your passport as evidence of citizenship while you wait for a replacement certificate.
+You may use your passport as evidence of citizenship while you wait for a replacement certificate.

 Q: How do I prepare for the Naturalization Interview Exam?